-Compensation for co-articulation is not limited to the auditory domain and may not be limited to linguistic contexts.
-Visual presence of lip-rounding prior to audio of an ambiguous /d-g/ blend biases listeners towards /g/ perceptions (Fowler, et al., 2000; Holt et al., 2005).
-In these studies, lip rounding was resultant of a preceding /ɹ/ segment rather than /u/, but Fowler (2006) in review of the work posits that this type of causality is likely irrelevant.
-Indeed, lip rounding resultant of “the model was about to whistle a merry tune or about to kiss a loved one” would equally induce compensation, as “it does not matter why the lips were rounded; it only matters that they were rounded and, therefore, would lower the F3 of the syllable that the gesture overlapped with temporally” (Fowler, 2006).
-Also of note is that visual input during the ambiguous segment itself has been found not to be necessary for compensatory effects; subjects only must see the preceding context and still compensate when a visual occluder appears over the talker’s mouth during the segment to be disambiguated (Viswanathan & Stephens, 2016).
+There is also evidence that compensation for co-articulation is not limited to acoustic context.
+For example, in an effect closely resembling that of preceding /u/, visual presence of lip-rounding preceding audio of an ambiguous /d-g/ blend biases listeners towards perceiving /g/ (Fowler, et al., 2000; Holt et al., 2005).
+Lip-rounding lowers the third formant (F3).
+In the absence of this visual context, lower F3 would be more likely to result from producing /d/ rather than /g/.
+Paralleling compensation for preceding /u/, listeners thus seem to compensate for the visual context of lip-rounding (see also Viswanathan & Stephens, 2016).
+Results like these have led to the hypothesis that compensation can occur regardless of the type and modality of contextual cues.
+As Fowler (2006, p.
+XXX) put is: compensation for lip-rounding would be equally expected if a talker “was about to whistle a merry tune or about to kiss a loved one”, as “it does not matter why the lips were rounded; it only matters that they were rounded [prior to articulation of the /d/-/g/ sound] and, therefore, would lower the F3 of the syllable that the gesture overlapped with temporally” (Fowler, 2006).